dart-lang/site-www/src/tools/linter-rules.md

 ---
 title: Linter rules
-description: Details about the Dart linter and the style rules you can choose.
+description: Details about the Dart linter and its style rules you can choose.
 ---

 Use the Dart linter to identify possible problems in your Dart code.